The Pros And Cons of Building Your Own Website

 3. Making a website on your own takes a lot of time (and time is money!).

-Building your own website is going to be a project that will cost you quite a bit of time.
+Building your own website that does not suck is going to be a project that will cost you quite a bit of time.
 Even if you use a builder like Wix or Wordpress, you'll likely spend 2-5 hours per page.
 That adds up fast.

 What you need to decide beforehand is what is your time is worth?
 If your time is worth $50 an hour, then how many hours can you spend on this project (not running your business) before you have actually wasted money on what was supposed to be a cheap solution?